 - This interactive map can help you find an agricultural extension in your state.

 A Pennsylvania state website is pretty clear in its advice to residents: "Kill it!
 Squash it, smash it...just get rid of it.
 In the fall, these bugs will lay egg masses with 30-50 eggs each.
 These are called bad bugs for a reason, don't let them take over your county next."

 You can also call these spotted lanternfly hotlines with questions or to report sightings in Pennsylvania or New Jersey.

 For now, the spotted lanternfly seems to be isolated to the East Coast, but if the insect spread from Southeast Asia to the East Coast of the United States, it can certainly spread to other parts of the country.

-Editor's note: This story has been updated since it was published in November 2018.
+Editor's note: This story has been updated with new information since it was published in November 2018.